 Application essays are ideal opportunities to showcase your creativity and to make an impression, but is the optional essay really necessary?

 Your initial reaction might be no: You may be too busy given the demands of your day job or life in general.
 However, you might want to reconsider.
-Our application offers three options: 1) to introduce yourself to the Boston College community; 2) to talk about how you plan to prepare for the quantitative rigor of the BC MBA curriculum; and 3) to explain an aspect of your candidacy in more detail.
+Our application offers three options: 1) to introduce yourself to the Boston College community; 2) to talk about how you plan to prepare for the quantitative rigor of the BC MBA, MSF, or MSA curriculum; and 3) to explain an aspect of your candidacy in more detail.